vtexdocs/help-center-content/docs/announcements/en/samsung-pay-more-flexible-payments-thanks-to-the-new-digital-wallet.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: samsung-pay-more-flexible-payments-thanks-to-the-new-digital-wallet
 legacySlug: samsung-pay-more-flexible-payments-thanks-to-the-new-digital-wallet
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: As of August, VTEX offers Samsung Pay, Samsung's digital wallet, as a payment method within SmartCheckout.
+announcementSynopsisEN: 'As of August, VTEX offers Samsung Pay, Samsung's digital wallet, as a payment method within SmartCheckout.'
 ---

 VTEX always aims to provide the best shopping experience for your customers and now provides you with [Samsung Pay](https://www.samsung.com/us/samsung-pay/ "Samsung Pay") - the Samsung [e-wallet](https://help.vtex.com/en/tutorial/o-que-e-uma-carteira-digital-e-wallet?locale=es "e-wallet") - as a payment method in your e-commerce.